texfaq/texfaq.github.io/FAQ-findfiles.md

 Modern distributions (TeX&nbsp;Live and MiKTeX, at least) provide the means to update your system ''over the net''.
-This is the minimum effort route to getting a new file: 'simply' find which of the distribution's 'packages' holds the file in question, and ask the distribution to update itself.
+This is the minimum effort route to getting a new file: ''simply'' find which of the distribution's ''packages'' holds the file in question, and ask the distribution to update itself.
 The mechanisms are different (the two distributions exhibit the signs of evolutionary divergence in their different niches), but neither is difficult&nbsp;&mdash; see